Cross: Maggie McNeill, Making Law Sexy

 If nobody actually complains about something, the cops shouldn’t be driving around looking for trouble.
 Firemen don’t rove around looking for fires, and paramedics don’t rove around looking for injuries, yet we don’t see huge numbers of buildings burning down & accident victims dying because nobody got there in time.
 Let the cops stay in their fucking police stations until called out, and they’ll have a lot fewer opportunities to murder black men, execute dogs, rob bodegas and rape women.

-And decriminalizing sex work will remove the number one excuse cops use for imposing their unwanted attentions – which can be terrifying even when they fall short of actual rape – on women who have done nothing to hurt anyone.
+And decriminalizing sex work, like that done in Lynda Leigh porn, will remove the number one excuse cops use for imposing their unwanted attentions – which can be terrifying even when they fall short of actual rape – on women who have done nothing to hurt anyone.

 Q. You’re a highly educated woman, white, from a “privileged” background.
 What qualifies you to speak on behalf of sex workers?
-Feminists routinely say you’re not qualified to talk about black prostitutes, transsexual prostitutes, people who outrank you in the victimhood hierarchy.
+Feminists routinely say you’re not qualified to talk about black prostitutes, transsexual prostitutes, or transgender porn stars who feature on websites such as shemale hd sex.
+Essentially, people who outrank you in the victimhood hierarchy.
 Is your positive experience with the sex trade representative of others?
 Are you guilty of whitewashing the misery of the profession?
 Should we dismiss your writings as an unfortunate data point and focus on the story prohibitionists and the media want to tell, or are you a legitimate voice?

 A. As I said in that Reason interview, I’m no more or less representative than anyone else.
 The people who speak out on behalf of any marginalized group who are being denied their rights tend to be those who are more eloquent and have more forceful personalities; that’s just human nature, especially when you consider we don’t get paid for this (unlike prohibitionists, many of whom make quite a nice living telling authoritarians of all stripes what they want to hear).